-If you're looking to grab a bargain bike from an online auction site such as eBay or Madbid, make sure you read our advice first.
-It could save you a wad of cash in the long run, or keep you from falling into the pitfalls that surround making a purchase without seeing the item first hand.
+Whether you're looking to grab a bargain bike from an online auction site such as eBay or a classifieds site such as Gumtree or Craigslist then make sure you read our advice first.
+It could save you a wad of cash in the long run, or keep you from falling into the pitfalls that surround making such a purchase.

 There's no doubt that you can find a lot of good deals online and potentially in an auction.
-Generally we wouldn't recommend buying your first bike online unless you're an experienced mechanic or you're able to get a professional to look over your potential purchase.
+Generally speaking, we wouldn't recommend buying your first bike online unless you're an experienced mechanic or you're able to get someone who really knows bikes to look over your potential purchase.

 Keep some money aside

 Try not to blow your entire budget on the bike itself.
 Think of setting aside around 10% of the bike's value towards potential maintenance costs.
 After all, you won't be able to send your bike back to the buyer.